ComplexSecurity/knowledge-base/docs/programming/responsewritefile.md

 !!! info
     In the download example, `ContentType` is set to a general binary (`application/octet-stream`), and the `Content-Disposition` header is used to prompt the browser to download the file, rather than attempting to display it.

 The `Response.WriteFile()` function in ASP.NET itself is not inherently vulnerable, but its usage can lead to security vulnerabilities, especially if user input is used to determine the file path without proper validation.
-The primary concern in such scenarios is a security vulnerability known as Path Traversal or [[Directory Traversal]].
+The primary concern in such scenarios is a security vulnerability known as Path Traversal or [Directory Traversal](../security/dirtrav.md).

 Consider an ASP.NET web application where a user can request to view a file, and the file path is taken directly from the user input: